Riot exec tells esports fans he's going to keep spending

 Hopper and NA LCS were criticized when the league held its spring championship at the Fillmore Miami — a venue that held fewer than 2,500 fans — even though the league has sold out major arenas like Madison Square Garden and Staples Center.
 Hopper felt the smaller venue would be more intimate and allow for a better broadcast experience, but the event wasn't well received by fans frustrated they couldn't get tickets.

-"More fans wanted to be able to come to participate in the festivities and were limited by the smaller event," Hooper said.
+"More fans wanted to be able to come to participate in the festivities and were limited by the smaller event," Hopper said.
 "That's definitely something we're concerned about as we look at future venues, because the last thing we want to do is leave a fan disappointed who wanted to be able to come but can't."

-Hooper said the league was unlikely to return to a venue as small as the Fillmore, but it is eager to explore events at mid-tier venues like college basketball arenas, where it can fit at least 5,000 fans.
+Hopper said the league was unlikely to return to a venue as small as the Fillmore, but it is eager to explore events at mid-tier venues like college basketball arenas, where it can fit at least 5,000 fans.

 Riot will have far more than that on hand for its Summer Finals on Sunday at Oracle Arena, home of the NBA's Golden State Warriors.
 The championship matchup will pit esport powerhouses Cloud 9 and Team Liquid.